datamade/how-to/javascript/static-sites-in-vanilla-js.md

 - [Public Land Survey](https://github.com/fgregg/public-land-survey)

 I anticipate that we can find even more opportunities to create little apps once we officially add this development stack to our toolkit.

+While we don't create a huge volume of single-page apps, this stack is particularly well suited to demos and proofs of concepts, especially in instances where the proof of concept will eventually become part of a Django app.
+In this case, we can avoid the overhead of writing a Gatsby app we'll ultimately abandon by using vanilla JavaScript instead.

 ### What are the pros and cons of writing single page apps in vanilla JavaScript?
 How does it compare to Gatsby?